PyPSA/PyPSA/doc/troubleshooting.rst

 There are some steps you can take to distinguish these two cases:

-* Check the units you have used to define the problem are correct; see :doc:`conventions`.
-If your units are out by a factor 1000 (e.g. using kW instead of MW) don't be surprised if your problem is no longer solvable.
+* Check the units you have used to define the problem are correct.
+  If your units are out by a factor 1000
+  (e.g. using kW instead of MW) don't be surprised if your problem is no longer solvable.
 * Check with a linear power flow ``network.lpf()`` that all voltage